Mishamo Refugee Camp

-Mishamo Refugee Camp is a refugee camp situated in the Northwestern region of Kigoma, Tanzania.
+Mishamo Refugee Camp is a refugee camp situated in the Northwestern region of Katavi, Tanzania.
 Initially established in an unofficial capacity during the early 1970s, it served as a haven for Burundian refugees escaping the first Burundian genocide.
 It is one of the biggest refugee camps in Africa spanning an expansive area, the camp fosters an agriculturally-driven way of life for many of its inhabitants.

 History

 Mishamo Refugee Camp was initially established during the early 1970s in response to the influx of Burundian refugees seeking asylum from the first Burundian genocide.
 Over the years, the camp has undergone significant transformation and is now recognized as an official refugee settlement.

 Demographics

 Mishamo Refugee Camp served as a home for over 62,000 displaced individuals, predominantly originating from Burundi.
 A significant portion of these Burundian residents have embraced the Tanzanian government's offer of naturalization, subsequently considering their host nation as their newfound homeland.
 This mutual acceptance has fostered a sense of belonging and stability for the refugee population in Tanzania.
 As of 31 Oct 2023, the camp had a population of 3,199 refugees.